-This type of denture is supported by an implant but is still removable.
-This type of denture is usually recommended for patients who have tooth loss, but still have enough supportive bone in their jaw to support the implant.
-This type of denture does not sit on the gums, but on the implants instead and tends to be much more comfortable than a traditional denture because it causes less gum irritation.
+This is a type of denture that is supported by an implant and is still removable.
+Implant-supported dentures are usually recommended for patients who have tooth loss but still have enough supportive bone in their jaw to support the implant.
+This type of denture does not sit on the gums, it sits on the implant and tends to be much more comfortable than a traditional denture because it causes less gum irritation.

-The Conus Overdenture is a dental implant hybrid because it is both fixed and removable.
-You can remove it when you want to.
+The Telescopic Overdenture is a dental implant hybrid, meaning it is both fixed and removable.
 This solution is recommended if you are missing all of the teeth in your upper or lower jaw.
-This option is high-quality, yet more affordable than a Fixed Implant Denture.
+A Telescopic Overdenture is high-quality, yet more affordable than a Fixed Implant Denture.

 Standard Removable Overdenture

-Standard removable overdentures snap onto an implant to replace missing teeth or can be made to fit overtop of remaining teeth.
+Standard Removable Overdentures are made to either snap onto an implant to replace missing teeth or fit over top of the remaining teeth.
 This type of implant has to be removed and cleaned each night and is our most affordable option.

 Fixed Implant-Supported Dentures

-There are several factors that will determine the right type of dental implant for you.
-This will depend on the position and number of teeth that you are missing, the integrity of your bone, as well as your age and expectations.
+There are several factors that will determine the right type of dental implant for you, including the position and number of teeth that you are missing, the integrity of your bone, your age, and your expectations.

 Your denturist will review your options and help you decide which type of implant is best for your needs and lifestyle.

-If you are interested in booking a consultation to discuss dental implants, contact the team at McCabe Denture and we will be in touch.
+If you are interested in booking a consultation to discuss dental implants or have any questions, contact the team at McCabe Denture Clinic.